Solcogito/AutoVersion/docs/README_LITE_1.3.x.md

-# AutoVersion Lite v1.1.x — README
+# AutoVersion v1.3.x — README

-AutoVersion Lite is a **simple, deterministic semantic versioning CLI tool** designed for small to medium projects that need clean and predictable version management without configuration files, Git integration, or Unity dependencies.
+AutoVersion is a **simple, deterministic semantic versioning CLI tool** designed for small to medium projects that need clean and predictable version management without configuration files, Git integration, or Unity dependencies.

 This README covers **ONLY the features supported in AutoVersion Lite v1.1.x**.

 ---

-# 🚀 What Is AutoVersion Lite?
+# 🚀 What Is AutoVersion?

-AutoVersion Lite provides:
+AutoVersion provides:

 - Semantic version parsing (SemVer 2.0.0)
 - Automatic version bumping